 Robbert Vorhoff, General Atlantic, LLC

-Mr. Hodgson graduated summa cum laude from Dartmouth College in 1978 with a degree in Mathematics and Social Sciences.
+Dave graduated summa cum laude from Dartmouth College in 1978, with an AB degree in Mathematics and Social Sciences.
 He is a member of Phi Beta Kappa and received the Kemeny Prize in computing at his alma mater.
-In 1982, Mr. Hodgson received an MBA from the Stanford University Graduate School of Business.
+He earned an M.B.A. from the Stanford University Graduate School of Business in 1982.

-Maya Ajmera is a 1993 Echoing Fellow and founded Global Fund for Children,a non-profit organization that invests in innovative, community-based organizations working with some of the world’s most vulnerable children and youth.
-Under Maya’s seventeen years of leadership, GFC awarded nearly $25 million in capital to nearly 500 grassroots organizations in 75 countries touching the lives of over 5 million children.
-In addition, GFC has a dynamic media program focused on children’s books, films, digital media, and documentary photography.
-She is an award winning children’s book author of over 15 titles including Children from Australia to Zimbabwe, Faith, and To Be a Kid with over 4 million readers worldwide.
-In 2011, Maya was appointed a Visiting Scholar at the Paul H. Nitze School for Advanced International Studies at Johns Hopkins University.
-She is also an advisor to Mytonomy.com, a video Q & A service where students go to get advice on every aspect of college and career planning.
+Maya Ajmera is a 1993 Echoing Green Fellow.
+She founded and led for eighteen years The Global Fund for Children, a non-profit organization that invests in innovative, community-based organizations working with the world's most vulnerable children and youth.
+GFC has awarded more than $28 million in capital to nearly 500 grassroots organizations in seventy-eight countries touching the lives of over seven million children.
+Maya is an award winning children's book author of over fifteen titles; including Children from Australia to Zimbabwe, Faith, To Be a Kid and most recently Healthy Kids with over four million readers worldwide.

 Esther Benjamin is CEO for Africa Operations with Laureate Education, Inc., a global leader in providing access to high quality, innovative institutions of higher education.
 Previously, Esther served in the Obama Administration as Associate Director for Global Operations for the Peace Corps, responsible for overseeing programs in nearly 80 countries.
 Following the 2008 presidential elections, she served on the Obama-Biden Presidential Transition Team.